 - Your regular driver license within one year of its expiration

 - Your probationary driver license within 90 days of its expiration.
 Depending on your eligibility, you may be able to renew your probationary driver license online.

-interactive driver licensing guide is a helpful tool for those looking for information on driver licensing requirements.
+- The interactive driver licensing guide is a helpful tool for those looking for information on driver licensing requirements.
 The guide will provide you with a checklist of requirements, and allow you to pre-fill any required application(s).
 Depending on your eligibility you may also be able to use the guide to electronically submit your application and schedule an appointment with the DMV for expedited service.

 Information about REAL ID

 Wisconsin DMV issues REAL ID-compliant products (marked with a µ) in accordance with the federal Real ID Act of 2005.
 If you plan to fly within the U.S., visit a military base or other federal buildings, the Department of Homeland Security will require identification that is REAL ID-compliant (or show another acceptable form of identification, such as a passport) beginning October 1, 2020.
 Don’t get left behind without a REAL ID.

 If you do not already have a REAL ID-compliant card and it is time for you to renew your driver license, you can upgrade to a REAL ID-compliant card for no additional fee if the upgrade takes place at the same time as your renewal.
 If you choose to apply for a REAL ID after your renewal, the cost of a duplicate card will apply.

 - Appear at a DMV Customer Service Center with your completed driver license application MV3001

 - You may complete the MV3001 online, print and take it to a DMV Customer Service Center